 In 1992 Boudi Eskens joined the gallery to run its second space on Planciusstraat 9, which opened in the summer of that year and became the main space when Prinsengracht closed in the summer of 1996.
 In 2011 the gallery partially moved to a second space a few floors down at the Planciusstraat 7 to eventually settle there.

-Most artist we represent have been with us for many years, together we have made numerous exhibitions, publications and editions.
+Most artist we represent have been with us for many years, together we have made exhibitions, publications and editions.
 Simultaneously we have collaborated with other artists in different forms.

 After allMilco Onrust 1961 - 2015

 In his early days as the owner of an art gallery, Milco Onrust set out from his parents' home in Zaandam every day and, via the ferry, went to his place of work, a tiny space on the Prinsengracht.
 In his bike bags there were always a few paintings, which he treated with great care.
 The boyish enthusiasm with which he continued to approach art and artists was combined with great expertise.
 That made him one of Amsterdam's best gallerists.
 Last Tuesday Milco Onrust died at the age of fifty-four.
 He had been suffering from a lung and pulmonary disease for some years.

 Wim van Krimpen helped Onrust in getting started.
 "At about three in the morning I received a phone call: 'This is Milco Onrust.
 Is that drawing by Günther Tuzina still for sale?'
 That was my first encounter with Milco.
 He, a student of art history, was being kept awake by this.
 Later, when I set up a gallery for drawings next to my gallery on the Prinsengracht, I asked him to run that department.
 He was inspired by art, and was also a kind person with a great sense of humor.
 He had all the makings of a good gallerist."